Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 Sometimes celebrities change their names voluntarily.
 Sometimes their agents change their name for more appeal and to make them easier to pronounce and spell.
 Long names are shortened, and sometimes first names are eliminated and celebrities go by their middle names.

 If a name has a negative connotation or unintentional humor, the name is changed to a more pleasant-sounding one.
 If a star has the same name as another famous person, then his middle initial is used.
-For example, Michael P. Jordan could be used to make the distinction from the basketball icon Michael Jordan.
+For example, actor Michael P. Jordan's name is used to make the distinction from the basketball icon Michael Jordan.

 4. Whoopi Goldberg